Safety Must Precede the Deployment of Open-Ended AI: Impact Statement

 \section{Impact Statement}

-OE AI is an emerging research direction within the AI community.
-If successful, such systems will have large impacts on the world.
 This paper aims to urge the OE and safety community to consider safety as a priority when developing OE AI.
 As such, it will reduce potential harms from OE AI in the real world while allowing for larger beneficial adoption of OE AI.
-While prioritizing safety might slow down the progress of OE AI, we argue that is essential to have safe-by-design OE AI from first principles to proactively avoid risks before they happen.
+While prioritizing safety might slow down the progress of OE AI, we argue that it is essential to have safe-by-design OE AI from first principles to proactively avoid risks before they happen.